-Sources: BIS property price database, OECD national accounts, Central banks, National statistics offices 2 Population-weighted average Source: UN population division whose house price volatility is high tends to have higher relative consumption volatility according to the scatter plot.
-Additionally, the weighted average for each country group - the square dots in Figure 1 - summarizes that emerging countries have higher house price volatility as well as higher relative consumption volatility than rich countries on average, as the literature suggests.
-We check the robustness of the cross-country evidence in a diverse dimension.
-The evidence is robust to different detrending filters, such as an HP filter and a quadratic filter, and robust to different sample periods - a shorter coverage from 1997.
-New Zealand is an outlier country in Figure 1, so we confirm the robustness of positive correlation in the samples excluding New Zealand.
-Lastly, we change the horizontal axis variable, σ{HP} , to the relative house price volatility, σ{HP}/σ_Y , considering the possibility of the comovement between house price volatility and output volatility.
-Although we cannot find any economic interpretation for the relative house price volatility, we can eliminate concern about the comovement effect of σ_Y on σ{HP} by observing the positive relationship between σ_C/σ_Y and σ{HP}/σ_Y across countries.
+When we plot the sample countries in the dataset on a plane which takes $\sigma{HP}$ and $\sigma_C/\sigma_Y$ as a horizontal and a vertical axis, respectively, then it is easily observed that there is a positive correlation between two volatilities across countries, as Figure 1 presents.
+That is, a country whose house price volatility is high tends to have higher relative consumption volatility according to the scatter plot.
+Also, the weighted average for each country group - the square dots in Figure 1 - summarizes that emerging countries have higher house price volatility as well as higher relative consumption volatility than rich countries on average, as the literature suggests.
+We check the robustness of the cross-country evidence in diverse dimension: The evidence is robust to different detrending filters, such as an HP filter and a quadratic filter, and robust to different sample period - a shorter coverage from 1997; New Zealand is an outlier country in Figure 1, so we confirm the robustness of positive correlation in the samples excluding New Zealand; Lastly, we change the horizontal axis variable, $\sigma{HP}$ to the relative house price volatility, $\sigma{HP}/\sigma_Y$ , considering the possibility of the comovement between house price volatility and output volatility.
+Although we cannot find any economic interpretation for the relative house price volatility, we can eliminate concern about the comovement effect of $\sigma_Y$ on $\sigma{HP}$ by observing the positive relationship between $\sigma_C/\sigma_Y$ and $\sigma{HP}/\sigma_Y$ across countries.
 Please refer to Appendix B for the cross-country scatter plots for the above-stated robustness check.